CUMULATIVE PRECIPITATION

 Abstract

-The indicator describes the amount and distribution of total precipitation in Italy.
-In 2023, the annual cumulative precipitation in Italy was approximately 4% lower than the average value calculated over the 1991–2020 reference period.
+The indicator describes the amount and spatial distribution of precipitation in Italy.
+In 2024, total annual precipitation in Italy was about 8% higher than the average value for the reference period 1991–2020.
+Northern and north-central areas were characterised by positive anomalies, while most of the remaining part of the country recorded widespread negative anomalies.

 Precipitation is one of the key variables characterising the climate of a specific geographical area.
 Cumulative precipitation over a given time period represents the total amount of rainfall that occurred during that period.